AI Assisted analysis is here. Discover the latest updates! Check Now

 The source of traffic you want to analyze is incredibly important.
 A store that receives 90% of its traffic from marketplaces will build the customer journey differently compared to a store that relies solely on brand image campaigns.
 Make sure to use the grouping feature for visit recordings specific to a particular source.
 It's a goldmine of knowledge!

 In most cases, a significant portion of e-commerce traffic comes from mobile phones.
 Therefore, the content, especially advertisements, is displayed on default phone browsers like Mobile Safari (iOS) or Samsung Browser (Android).
 These browsers rarely convert.
 Why?
 Often, during the user journey design process, they are overlooked or not given enough attention.
 To determine whether default browsers can affect the quality of user experiences in your case, compare conversions on several different browsers.
+Detailed mobile app analytics can also reveal issues specific to a certain system or device.

 High traffic with a low (or zero) conversion rate should be a red flag in your analysis